Sandy Stone (artist): Influence

+In 2024, she was inducted into the National Women's Hall of Fame.

 Personal life

-During online virtual community research in 1994 Stone met Cynbe ru Taren (Jeffrey Prothero), a researcher, programmer and virtual worlds creator, who authored Citadel, an influential bulletin board system.
-Stone and ru Taren were married in 1995.
+During online virtual community research in 1994 Stone met Jeffrey Prothero (Cynbe ru Taren), a researcher, programmer and virtual worlds creator, who authored Citadel, an influential bulletin board system.
+Stone and Prothero were married in 1995.
 He died of cancer in 2016.
 Stone and ru Taren divided their time between Santa Cruz and Austin.
-His extended family and her daughter, Tanith Stone Thole, also live in Santa Cruz.
+His extended family and her daughter also live in Santa Cruz.